 In today’s world, it’s all too easy to get caught up in the endless cycle of bad news.
 This habit, known as doomscrolling, can be harmful to both our mental and physical health.
-Understanding what doomscrolling is, why it’s so addictive, and how to stop it is essential for improving our well-being.
+Understanding what is doomscrolling, why it’s so addictive, and how to stop doomscrolling is essential for improving our well-being.

 What is Doomscrolling?